orange-cloudfoundry/matomo-cf-service/src/main/doc/markdown/index.md

 * `Explicit`: This policy gives complete control on release management of Matomo instances to its owner.
 This means that no upgrade of release may happen until explicitly requested by the instance owner.
 This can only be done by requesting an update of this instance (see section "Update instance").

+Notice that no parameter can be specified for instances of the `shared` plan.
+They are always managed by the latest release available, which is automatically upgraded when a new one is published by the service.

 While you have created a service instance, you can access it through the dashboard link associated to your instance.
 Indeed, to log into that Matomo instance, you need credentials.
 For that, you have to bind to that instance (see section "Bind to instances").

 In case the creation of your instance has failed, you can delete it and retry.
 Even if an operation is frozen "in progress", it will fail after 30 minutes elapse time in this status.
 Then it will be finally possible to delete it in the end.